PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_hardware_example_setup.md

 > **Warning** We noticed that the snapdragon is very susceptible to frame vibrations.
 Make sure to tighten all screws well, but not so much that you damage the windings in the plastic nut on the other end.

 To attach the snapdragon to the frame, first port it over to the stereo-vision add-on kit's mounting plate.
 This task is quite delicate, make sure not to damage the cameras when taking them out of the old plastic housing.
 We recommend attaching the Wi-Fi antenna's uFL connector during this step, as it will become incredibly difficult to do so once the snapdragon is in its new housing.

+> **Note** We are using the stereo-vision add-on kit, as it is easier to mount to the QAV-250 and we may be using stereo-vision in the future.
+However, currently the stereo-functionality is not being used.

 ![](../../assets/hardware/snapdragon/snapdragon_stereo_assembly.jpg)